SciML/sciml.ai/news/2020/03/29/SciML.md

 @def title = " SciML: An Open Source Software Organization for Scientific Machine Learning "
 @def authors = """<a href="https://github.com/ChrisRackauckas">Chris Rackauckas</a>"""

+# SciML: An Open Source Software Organization for Scientific Machine Learning

 Computational scientific discovery is at an interesting juncture.
 While we have mechanistic models of lots of different scientific phenomena, and reams of data being generated from experiments - our computational capabilities are unable to